swanandlab/DBscorer/README.md

 Forced swim test and Tail suspension test automation

 We have improved the performance and ease of use for DBscorer.
-Read the github [wiki](https://github.com/swanandlab/DBscorer/wiki) for DBscorerV2 use.
+Read the github [Wiki](https://github.com/swanandlab/DBscorer/wiki) for DBscorerV2 use.
 This version is more user friendly.
 Contact us if you face any problem in using it.

 ![No of Visits](https://visitor-badge.laobi.icu/badge?page_id=swanandlab/DBscorer)

-Please check the Wiki for DBscorer V2 instructions.

 **Installation and Video Conversion**